Get the most out of your whirlwind trip

 Have brunch in a shipping container

 Right, it's time to exit the city and see what the outer 'burbs have to offer.
-And like the Pet Shop Boys, we're going to suggest going west, young man/woman—life is peaceful there!
+And like the Pet Shop Boys, we're going to suggest going west, young man/woman — life is peaceful there!

 Take the train to Footscray and fuel up for the day at Rudimentary, a cafe housed within a shipping container conversion.
-Could it *be* more Melbourne?
+Could it be more Melbourne?
 No, it really couldn't.
-Don't dismiss it as overly hipster though.
+Don't dismiss it as overly hipster, though.
 Rudimentary delivers the goods.
 The coffee is Small Batch, the Bloody Marys are spicy, and the menu includes a rissole roll.
 That's right, a rissole stuffed in a bun with beer-braised onions, tomato sauce, and house-made pickles.
 There's also a curried egg bhurji and your standard free-range eggs on sourdough.
-Hot tip: Ask for chili jam on the side.
+Hot tip: Ask for chilli jam on the side.

 Try racing like the pros

 Visit us at Ace Karts for some mid-morning thrills and spills on our 700-metre outdoor go-karting track.
-We've got the most authentic motorsport experience outside the professional world and our 105-metre straight pushes our Super Karts to their 75 kilometres per hour capacity.
-Forget the sedate go karts you remember from primary school—our engines are capable of near-highway speeds.
+We've got the most authentic motorsport experience outside the professional world, and our 105-metre straight pushes our Super Karts to their 75-kilometres-per-hour capacity.
+Forget the sedate go-karts you remember from primary school — our engines are capable of near-highway speeds.

 Go wild at Werribee